saasbook/hw-agile-iterations-1/docs/credentials-heroku-and-ci.md

 1. Install Heroku CLI client on your machine [using the following instructions](https://devcenter.heroku.com/articles/heroku-cli).
 2. Make sure your installation works by running the following command `heroku -v` to print the version of Heroku CLI available on your terminal.
-3. Create a new heroku app using `heroku create`.
+3. Create a new Heroku app using `heroku create`.
 You may provide your desired appname using `heroku create fancyapp`.
    This will allow you to access your app on `fancyapp.herokuapp.com`.
    Note that if you choose to provide a name, it must be **universally unique**, or creation will fail.
-4. You need to add nodejs `buildpack` to your heroku app for it to work.
+4. You need to add the Ruby and Node.js `buildpack`s to your heroku app for it to work.
 Do so using:
    ```shell script
    heroku buildpacks:add heroku/nodejs
    heroku buildpacks:add heroku/ruby